Czech Republic Essentials

 Foreign languages spoken: English (younger generation), German (older generation); some Italian, French, Spanish

-Safety: Low rate of violent crime, high rate of pickpocketing and car theft; read more in Safety Tips
+Safety: Low rate of violent crime, high rate of pickpocketing in tourist locations

 Sites listed on the UNESCO World Heritage List:

-2003 The Jewish Quarter and St Procopius' Basilica in Třebíč
+Jewish Quarter and St. Procopius' Basilica in Třebíč (2003)